Singularity of sparse random matrices: simple proofs: Singularity of sparse Bernoulli matrices: a simple proof

 provided $c$ is sufficiently small (relative to $\delta$). \end{proof} Taking $c$ as in \cref{lem:ber-normal}, we immediately see that the term \cref{eq:P} is of the form $o\left(1\right)$.
 Observing that the rows and columns of $M$ have the same distribution, and that the event $x^{T}M=0$ is simply the event that $x\cdot C_{i}=0$ for each column $C_{i}$ of $M$, it also follows from \cref{lem:ber-normal} that the term \cref{eq:small-supp} is of the form $o\left(1\right)$.
 Finally, the following straightforward generalisation of the well-known Erd\H os--Littlewood--Offord theorem shows that the term \cref{eq:LO} is of the form $o\left(1\right)$, which completes the proof of \cref{thm:ber}.
 This lemma is the only nontrivial ingredient in the proof of \cref{thm:ber}.
-This lemma is a special case of \cite[Lemma~8.2]{CV08}, but it can also be quite straightforwardly deduced from the Erd\H os--Littlewood--Offord theorem itself. \begin{lem} Consider a (non-random) vector $x=(x_{1},\dots,x_{n})\in\RR^{n}$, and let $\xi_{1},\dots,\xi_{n}$ be i.i.d.\ $\Ber(p)$ random variables, and let $p^*=\min(p,1-p)$.
+It appears as \cite[Lemma~8.2]{CV08}, but it can also be quite straightforwardly deduced from the Erd\H os--Littlewood--Offord theorem itself. \begin{lem} Consider a (non-random) vector $x=(x_{1},\dots,x_{n})\in\RR^{n}$, and let $\xi_{1},\dots,\xi_{n}$ be i.i.d.\ $\Ber(p)$ random variables, and let $p^*=\min(p,1-p)$.
 Then

 \end{lem}